Gaushikmr/MAX-how-do-i/deploy-max-model-container-to-kubernetes-on-ibm-cloud.md

 ### Identify the public IP address of your Kubernetes worker node(s)
  1. Select the **Worker Nodes** tab.
- 2. Note the **Public IP** address of each listed worker node.
+ 2. Note the **Public IP** address of each listed worker node, e.g. `nnn.nnn.nnn.nnn`.
 (There is only one if you are connected to a free cluster.)

 ### Deploy the MAX model Docker image